 - Set ground rules for using internet-enabled devices.
 Most people with autism benefit from well-defined rules.
 Establish some time limits and routines for using the internet and stick to them.

 - Discuss inappropriate content, cyberbullying, sexting and exploitation in a developmentally appropriate manner.
 Things like pop-up ads and misleading language can sometimes lead people with ASD to inappropriate, and sometimes illegal, content.
-The Center on Transition Innovations has some helpful tips for having a frank and clear conversation on sexuality education.
+The Center on Transition Innovations has some helpful tips for having a frank and clear conversation on sex education.

 - Purchase additional monitoring software or apps for your devices.
 The FBI recommends keeping your firewall turned on, installing or updating your antivirus software, keeping your operating system up to date, never opening email attachments from someone you don’t know and turning off your computer when you’re not using it.